Research award: Employment and Growth

 IDRC is one of the world’s leaders in generating new knowledge to meet global challenges.
 We offer a number of research awards providing a unique opportunity to enhance research skills and gain a fresh perspective on crucial development issues.
 These one‐year, paid, in‐house programs of training and mentorship allow award holders to pursue their research goals and work in one of IDRC’s dynamic program or division teams.

 IDRC’s Employment and Growth program supports policy-oriented research that generates new insights and options for promoting policies that facilitate inclusive growth.
-This is growth that enhances access of the poor to opportunities and reduces inequalities.
-Women’s economic empowerment and youth employment are priority areas in the portfolio, and the program has a growing focus on the role of the private sector in promoting the economic opportunities of marginalized groups.
+This is growth that reduces inequalities and enhances access of the poor to opportunities..
+Women’s economic empowerment is a priority area for the program.

 Who can apply?